Innovix-Matrix-Systems/ims-laravel-admin-starter/README.md

         ./vendor/bin/pest
         ```

+        If you are running with Sail, you can use this command:

+        ```bash
+        ./vendor/bin/sail test
+        # or if you have an alias configured:
+        sail test
+        ```

     - **Using Artisan:**

         Laravel's Artisan command-line tool provides seamless testing capabilities.
 Run the tests with the following Artisan command:

         ```bash
         php artisan test
+        ```

+        If you are running Sail, you can use this command:

+        ```bash
+        ./vendor/bin/sail artisan test
+        # or if you have an alias configured:
+        sail artisan test
         ```

 Running tests is crucial to ensure the reliability and correctness of your application's functionality.
 The above commands will initiate the testing process and provide you with valuable insights into the quality of your codebase.